 On the black dial, at 9 o’clock, is an open heart feature where you can see a part of the inner workings of the watch.
 This one also has a unique shape—the dial itself is round, but the steel has round edges, making it a cushion watch.

 The Seiko Prospex PADI is a popular dive watch by the Japanese brand.
 This one—the Seiko PADI SSC663P1—is a stainless steel model with a silicon band.
-It has a water-resistance to 200m, with hands and indexes powered by Lumibrite, and a chronograph (up to 60 minutes in 1/5 second increments).
+It has water resistance to 200m, with hands and indexes powered by Lumibrite, and a chronograph (up to 60 minutes in 1/5 second increments).

 Visit Seiko to see the different available models.